carlfremault/turbo-tryout/README.md

 # Turborepo tryout

 This repo started as an experiment with various configs.
-Along the way, it’s naturally evolved into more of a Turborepo boilerplate.
+Along the way, it’s naturally evolving into more of a Turborepo boilerplate.
 Some explanations are included, both to help others understand the setup and for future reference for myself 😄.

+- The monorepo was bootstrapped using `create-turbo@latest`.
+- The Next.js app was created with `create-next-app`.
+- Vitest configuration is based on the official docs, the Turborepo Vitest example, and a fair bit of trial, error, and AI-assisted problem solving.

 ## Turborepo setup